bharathdcs/cpd_workshop-main/lesson-02-openshift/README.md

 Deploy application docker image to Openshift.
 This session demonstrates the following :

-- use the image dbkpython created in lesson 2 and deploy to openshift
+- use the image ibmpython created in lesson 2 and deploy to openshift
 - create a testpod using this image
 - curl test on '/' , '/api' , '/simerror'

 ## build.sh :  build image and create testpod

-- Dockerfile  - build image dbkpython and generate certificates/pte key
+- Dockerfile  - build image ibmpython and generate certificates/pte key

 ## deploy_pod_01.sh : delete and recreate the testpod.

-Creates a testpod using this image dbkpython.
+Creates a testpod using this image ibmpython.
 The create testpod will fail with ImagePullErr.

-This is expected because it does not know how to get the dbkpython.
+This is expected because it does not know how to get the ibmpython.
 The image is in podman registry.
 But it is *not* in openshift registry.

 To be able to create testpod , need to take the image from podman , and push it to openshift registry ( e.g of a registry ,  https://hub.docker.com/ )

-## push_registry.sh : push dbkpython to OC registry
+## push_registry.sh : push ibmpython to OC registry

 OC comes with an internal registry which is not expose by default.
 This script expose the registry if it is not already expose,  and attempt to login for sanity check.